-• Digital Literacy- Folder Structure, Email and Netiquette.
-In this first topic, pupils will learn how to safely and effectively use the common locally hosted and online tools that they will use during their time at Yarm School.

-Digital Literacy- e-Safety- Digital Resilience.
-Throughout this topic, pupils investigate the positive and negative experiences Google voung people have online, with the aim of developing the pupils investigate the positive and negative experiences young people have online, with the aim of developing the necessary skills to understand when they are at risk online, how to seek help and how to recover if things go wrong.
+- Digital Literacy- Folder Structure, Email and Netiquette.
+In this first topic, pupils will learn how to safely and effectively use the common locally hosted and online tools that they will use during their time at Yarm School. - Digital Literacy- e-Safety- Digital Resilience.
+Throughout this topic, pupils investigate the positive and negative experiences young people have online, with the aim of developing the necessary skills to understand when they are at risk online, how to seek help and how to recover if things go wrong.
 Further resources related to the themes and approaches explored in this topic can be found on our Parent Portal.